JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Introduction

-We conduct experiments and analysis to answer the following research questions.
-(Q1) Does JESTR's implicit annotation method (with and without regularization) outperform prior explicit methods (mol-to-spec and spec-to-fp)?
-(Q2) Is learning the molecule-spectrum joint embedding space effective for distinguishing target molecules among their respective candidate sets?
-We compare JESTR against state-of-the-art mol-to-spec technique, ESP \citep{li2024ensemble}, and spec-to-FP technique, MIST \citep{goldman2023annotating}.
-We conduct the evaluation using three datasets: the NPLIB1 dataset that was previously released with the CANOPUS tool \citep{duhrkop2021systematic}, the well-curated, available-for-purchase NIST2020 dataset, and user-deposited data from MassBank of North America (MoNA) \citep{MoNA}.
 The contributions of this paper are: \begin{itemize} \item Novel implicit formulation of the annotation problem to avoid explicit prediction of spectra and fingerprints that has dominated the field since earliest attempts in solving the problem \citep{heinonen2012metabolite}.
 Our formulation is grounded in the novel insight that molecules and spectra are views of the same object, similar to recent advances in linking text/image data. \item Demonstrating that contrastive learning is effective in creating a molecular-spectra joint embedding space, and that cosine similarity of the embeddings is sufficient for ranking candidate molecules.
-That is, there is no need for an explicit (learnable) downstream ranking task. \item Fine-tuning the implicit model via regularization using the candidate sets of the training molecules improves the rank @1 performance in the range of 6.04\% to 37.11\% when compared to a baseline that does not utilize regularization. \item Demonstrating that JESTR outperforms ESP and MIST on all ranking metrics and all datasets with the exception of rank@1 for the MoNA dataset.
-For rank@[1 through 5], JESTR outperforms ESP by 71.6\% and MIST by 23.6\% across three datasets.
-These remarkable improvements are achieved even though JESTR does not utilize the additional data in the form of chemical formulae labels for spectra peaks that is currently used by MIST. \end{itemize}
+That is, there is no need for an explicit (learnable) downstream ranking task. \item Fine-tuning the implicit model via regularization using the candidate sets of the training molecules improves the rank @1 performance in the range of \fix{ 0.51\% to 37.05\%} when compared to a baseline that does not utilize regularization. \item Demonstrating that JESTR outperforms ESP and MIST on all ranking metrics and all datasets with the exception of rank@1 for the MoNA dataset. \fix {For rank@[1-20], JESTR outperforms ESP by 55.45\%, MIST by 56.6\%, and CMSSP by 302.56\% across four datasets}.
+On carefully selected subsets of the MassSpecGym dataset, JESTR outperforms SIRIUS and CFM-ID on rank@1 by 31\% and 238\%, respectively.
+These remarkable improvements are achieved even though JESTR does not utilize the additional data in the form of chemical formulae labels for spectra peaks that are currently used by MIST. \end{itemize}